zun952/DontHurtDoto/README.md

 # DontHurtDoto

-This is the project for greduate.
+This is the project for graduate.

 <<<<<<< HEAD
 src